XinFinOrg/XDCremix/docs/tutorial_geth-remix.md

 > -   Geth - this is the center piece and provides the blockchain
 >     environment.
 We will basically run geth in a dev mode.
-> -   Remix - this is the Ethereum IDE.
+> -   Remix - this is the XinFin Network IDE.
 We will use it to develop our
 >     Solidity contract.
 > -   Any code editor you want - in order to write your front end :)